 Once initial admittance has been granted, teacher candidates may be requested to appear personally before the Teacher Education Committee for any reason the Committee deems necessary.
-The Committee reserves the right to revoke admittance to the Teacher Education Program. (revised October 2021)
+The Committee reserves the right to revoke admittance to the Teacher Education Program (revised October 2021).

-Additional Policies Regarding Admittance to the Teacher Education Program deadline to drop/add course) unless all admission paperwork is submitted.
-Dropping a course can affect full-time status and financial aid. (adopted in February 2013)
+Additional Policies Regarding Admittance to the Teacher Education Program authorization, s/he may be removed from the course at the end of the second week (published deadline to drop/add course) unless all admission paperwork is submitted.
+Dropping a course can affect full-time status and financial aid (adopted in February 2013).